CLRKSTVEN/journal/README.md

-# Provincial Meet Results
+# Journalism Rankings Hub

-Live provincial meet standings built on CodeIgniter.
-Officials can log in to encode winners, while the public landing page shows live results and medal tallies grouped by Elementary and Secondary.
+Landing page and admin console for campus journalism results, rebranded from the DepEd sports template.
+Officials can log in to encode winners, while the public landing page shows live rankings and medal tallies for each delegation.

 ## Features
-- Public landing page with animated hero, medal tallies, and filters for Elementary/Secondary
+- Public landing page with animated hero, medal tallies, and filters for Elementary/Secondary (or PARA)
 - Admin console to encode winners (event, group, category, medal, municipality) with recent-entry preview
-- Editable meet header (title, year, subtitle) shown on the landing page
+- Editable meet header (title, year, subtitle) shown on the landing page with journalism branding
 - User management (create/disable users), profile + avatar upload, and password change
+- Friendly `/journal` URLs with backwards-compatible `/provincial` routes

 ## Requirements
 - PHP 7.4+ (CodeIgniter 3.x)